 Learn what’s behind your customers’ interest–what they really value, the outcomes they want to achieve, what they will pay a premium for, and how they prioritize benefits within their selection process.

 - Determine the right positioning and messaging, even down to the specific words used.
-Some words are perceived as “hype” while others hit the mark.
+Some words are perceived as “hype,” while others hit the mark.

 - Don’t make the key feature your sole headline benefit.
-You will need at least one performance benefit that has measurable value.
+You need at least one performance benefit that has measurable value.
 Learn how the customer understands complex positioning.

 - Make the key benefit easy to understand.
-With some products it is difficult to explain, especially when there are long supply chains and the key feature and associated benefit are derived early in the chain.
+With some products, it is difficult to explain, especially when there are long supply chains and the key feature and associated benefit are derived early in the chain.

 - Qualitative: Warm, lively research sessions, with more focus on establishing trust and rapport than industry standards.
 The familiarity developed in the process often produces intimate revelations and confidences about the consumer’s life and the products and services used – revelations he or she may not have articulated to anyone else before, or even realized.
 With this approach, we can explore latent emotions and social values that become their expression of what is important to them.

-- Quantitative: A research exercise mode that utilizes tradeoff methods to determine importance, current state, and desired offering features and outcomes.
+- Quantitative: A research exercise mode that uses tradeoff methods to determine importance, current state, and desired offering features and outcomes.
 We identify value for the concept and feature benefit priorities as well as attitudes and perceptions to obtain an analytical assessment of what respondents will pay for.
-Our approach enables behavioral segmentation on outcomes, attitudes¸ feature benefits and value, with and without the social benefits.
+Our approach enables behavioral segmentation on outcomes, attitudes¸ feature benefits, and value, with and without the social benefits.